Understanding both healthy & not so healthy sugars with their Glycemic Index & Load

 |The nutrition is gone, and there is often high fructose corn syrup added to processed honey.
 Refined pasteurized honey is no better than white table sugar.|

 Refined Table Sugar

 |Conventionally grown, chemically processed, and striped of all beneficial properties, many health advocates believe that refined sugar is one of the two leading causes (high fructose corn syrup is the other) of nearly every health ailment known to man (or woman or child).
 Not only does it have a high GI ranking, but it also is extremely acidic to the body causing calcium and other mineral depletion from bones and organs (sugar is alkaline but has a very acidic effect on the body).|

 |Many health advocates believe that high fructose corn syrup and refined sugar are the two biggest contributors to health ailments in our society.
 High fructose corn syrup is a combination of sucrose and fructose.|

 |White bread was the benchmark, but for consistency glucose now holds the rating at 100.|

 |Foods that have maltodextrin often say “Low Sugar” or “Complex Carbohydrate”, but this sweetener should be avoided!|

 Please note that the glycemic index numbers here are estimates.
 There are many variables that help determine how quickly a sugar is absorbed.
-These numbers represant an average of many different respected studies.
-In addition, it is very important to note that the glycemic index does not define what is a healthy sugar and what is an unhealthy sugar.
+These numbers represent an average of many different respected studies.
+In addition, it is very important to note that the glycemic index and the glycemic load do not define what is a healthy sugar and what is an unhealthy sugar.
 There are many other variables.